PhirePhly/aprs_notes/EventTimeDataExtension.md

 * `5th`

 Day of week is required and indicates the days of the week an event happens.
+Multiple days of the week may be indicated by listing multiple days or as a range of days separated by a hyphen.
 Values may be one or more of:
 * `Mo` (Monday)
 * `Tu` (Tuesday)